 These sweet potato sloppy joes turn a nostalgic comfort food into a satisfying, feel-good dinner.
-You’ll load up baked sweet potatoes with a rich, savory filling and pile on your favorite bowl toppings for a meal that hits every craving.
+You’ll load up baked sweet potatoes with a rich, savory filling and pile on your favorite bowl toppings for a meal that satisfies every craving.

 They’re high in protein, full of flavor, and easy to prep any night of the week.